Rachana-07/Brain_stroke_Prediction-using-Flask-ML/README.md

 Open http://127.0.0.1:5000/ in your browser.
 Enter details like age, medical history, and lifestyle factors.
 Click "Predict" to get the result.
-The system will display "At Risk" or "Not at Risk" based on the prediction.
+The system will display "Detected" or "Not Detected" based on the prediction.

 🤖 Model Details